Hard Work, Creativity, and Judgment

 The legal community has recognized Susan’s commitment to improving the legal profession and her service to the community with honors that include:

 - The Award of Merit, given by the Multnomah Bar Association in recognition of Susan’s pro bono work in the disaster recovery centers on the Mississippi Gulf Coast after Hurricane Katrina.

 - The Hon.
-James M. Burns Federal Practice Award, given by the Oregon Chapter of the Federal Bar Association in recognition of her work to improve the practice of law in the federal District Court of Oregon.
+James M. Burns Federal Practice Award, given by the Oregon Chapter of the Federal Bar Association in recognition of her work to improve the practice of law in the United States District Court of Oregon.